Spring Bulb Planting, Design & Care Guide

 - Hiding Foliage After Blooming: How you arrange things also matters for hiding spent foliage later.
 I tuck bulbs among perennials or low groundcovers so that once the blooms fade, the dying leaves blend into new growth around them.
 For instance, planting bulbs near emerging hostas or under spreading hardy geraniums helps keep things looking lush as bulbs finish their season.

-Planting Techniques: Depth, Spacing & Soil Tips
+Planting Techniques For Healthy Bulbs: Depth, Spacing & Soil Tips

 Getting bulbs in the ground the right way really pays off.
 Planting at the right depth keeps them insulated from cold and critters, and using well-drained soil gives them the best start for healthy growth.

-- Plant bulbs at a depth of about 2 to 3 times their height.
+- Correct Planting Depth and Spacing: Plant bulbs at a depth of about 2 to 3 times their height.
 So for a 2 inch bulb, dig about 4 to 6 inches deep.
+Space bulbs about 2x their width apart.
+This helps avoid crowding and gives roots plenty of room.
+(As recommended by Gardeners’ World)

 - Point the “nose” (the shoot tip) up, roots down.
 Refill with soil, press gently, and water if the ground is dry.

-Well-drained soil is a big deal for bulbs, as soggy spots mean rot.
+- Choosing the Right Soil and Drainage: Well-drained soil is a big deal for bulbs, as soggy spots mean rot.
 If your soil leans to clay, dig in sand or fine gravel along with compost to keep things loose.
 Sandy soils also need extra compost to boost fertility and retain just enough moisture for roots to establish.

-Consider testing your soil before planting.
+- Consider testing your soil before planting.
 Slightly acidic to neutral soil (pH 6-7) suits most spring bulbs, while herbs like alliums can tolerate more alkaline ground.
 Adding organic matter each year keeps the soil crumbly and supports spring root growth.

 Once bulbs are in, they don’t need a ton of fussing over, but a little attention goes a long way.
 Here’s what keeps mine coming back strong season after season: